agateau/blog/projects/index.md

 ### [Plouf!](/projects/plouf/)

 A top-down Amiga game I wrote when I was a teenager.
-It features 2 or 3 players sittings on floats, in the sea, trying to sink each others by throwing sea urchins.
+It features 2 or 3 players sittings on floats in the sea, trying to sink each others by throwing sea urchins.